Washington Land For Sale (806 results)

 There are 2 Options for Water:

 Just down the street from this property, you will drive past a lookout point in the canyon where a historical marker is placed.
-In July 1958, a group of Indians (upset by an increasing flow of miners heading for gold fields) lay in ambush through the length of the canyon.
-As 150 men led by David McLaughlin approached from the south, the warriors camouflaged their stone breastworks with branches.
-But their wilted leaves alerted McLaughlin's advance party so the Indians opened up prematurely.
+In July 1958, a group of indians (upset by an increasing flow of miners heading for gold fields) lay in ambush through the length of the canyon.
+As 150 men led by David McCloughlin approached from the south, the warriors camouflaged their stone breastworks with branches.
+But their wilted leaves alerted McCloughlin’s advance party so the Indians opened up prematurely.
 Firing continued for several hours near the mouth of the canyon.
 Three miners were killed.
-The caravan retreated to the Okanogan River and next day crossed over in rafts.
+The caravan retreated to the Okanogan river and next day crossed over in rafts.

 Ag Exemption: